dol-lab/spaces-global-tags/readme.txt

 Show link to all tags in a taxonomy on the term archive page.
 Display posts per term on term archive page.
 Display posts per term on taxonomy archive page.
+Show tag list in a more condensed way.

 = 0.18.0 =
 Remove shortcodes from global tag archive excerpts.